Up to 60% off sofas & mattresses — limited‑time deals.

 SynthoSpace Mattress Reviews (2026)

-SynthoSpace is a budget-oriented bed-in-a-box lineup built around straightforward foam and hybrid builds.
-I tested four commonly listed options—a Green Tea Memory Foam, a Green Tea Gel Memory Foam, a Charcoal Memory Foam, and a 12-inch Hybrid—to judge support, cooling, pressure relief, motion isolation, responsiveness, edge stability, and durability.
-The value is real; the compromises show up most clearly at the edges and over time.
+SynthoSpace is a budget-friendly bed-in-a-box lineup with simple foam and hybrid builds.
+We tested four commonly listed models—a Green Tea Memory Foam, a Green Tea Gel Memory Foam, a Charcoal Memory Foam, and a 12-inch Hybrid—for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
+In our tests, the value was clear, but the trade-offs showed up fastest at the edges and over longer use.

 Product overview

-SynthoSpace Green Tea Memory Foam Mattress 3.1 Strong motion isolation; clean, simple feel Thin profile can bottom out; weaker edges Kids’ rooms, tight budgets, low-profile frames $96.99 (Twin, 5")
+SynthoSpace Green Tea Memory Foam Mattress 3.1 Kids’ rooms, guest setups, very tight budgets Thin build and weak edge support $96.99 (Twin, 5")

-SynthoSpace Green Tea Gel Memory Foam Mattress 3.5 Cooler feel than basic foam; good pressure relief Still slow to move on; edge support is average Side sleepers who want a cooler foam feel $132.00 (Full, 8")
+SynthoSpace Green Tea Gel Memory Foam Mattress 3.5 Side sleepers who want a cooler foam feel Still slow to move on $132.00 (Full, 8")

-SynthoSpace Charcoal Memory Foam Mattress 3.8 Deeper cushioning; steadier support than thinner foam Foam-style “hug” can feel restrictive Back/side sleepers wanting thicker foam $267.48 (Twin XL, 14")
+SynthoSpace Charcoal Memory Foam Mattress 3.8 Back/side sleepers who want deeper cushioning Foam "hug" can feel restrictive $267.48 (Twin XL, 14")

 Testing team takeaways